 Devi Bhairavi, the fifth of Mahavidyas, is the goddess of creation, maintenance, and destruction.
 The name Bhairavi means “frightful,” “terrible,” “horrible,” or “formidable.”
 Devi Bhairavi is a fierce goddess whose name brings fear in all three worlds.

 Bhairavi is responsible for creating that is followed by destruction.
 She is also known as Tripura Bhairavi, which is associated with three lokas or three worlds.

-She bears aspects of Agni(Fire), Vidyut(lightening), and Surya(Sun) encompassing gods like Indra, Surya, and Agni.
+She bears aspects of Agni(Fire), Vidyut(lightening), and Surya(Sun), encompassing gods like Indra, Surya, and Agni.
 She is the goddess of Kundalini, a divine form of energy situated as the base of the spine.
-This is also a reason why worshiping Devi Bhairavi almost always consists of meditation which will help awaken Kundalini.
+This is also why worshiping Devi Bhairavi almost always consists of meditation which will help awaken Kundalini.

 Origin of Goddess Bhairavi

 The goddess of destruction is the consort of Kala Bhairava, the aggressive form of Lord Shiva hence also known as Kala Bhairavi.
-Goddess Kali is known as the most primordial form of energy (Adi Shakti) and she is worshipped in ten different forms known as Dasa Mahavidyas the fifth of which is Bhairavi.
+Goddess Kali is known as the most primordial form of energy (Adi Shakti).
+She is worshiped in ten different forms known as Dasa Mahavidyas, the fifth of which is Bhairavi.
 That is also the reason she shares so many characteristics with Goddess Kali.
 She glorifies the supreme power of speech, which is empowered by the ferocity of the burning fire, Tejas.

 Her fierce appearance